Does Fake Tan Cause Acne and Breakouts?

 Another important thing to remember is that self-tanning products do not give your skin protection from the sun.

-The ultraviolet (UV) rays can do irreversible damage to your skin, so it is important to give your skin the proper protection against UV rays.
+Ultraviolet (UV) rays can cause irreversible damage to your skin, so it is essential to provide your skin with proper protection against UV rays.

-Overexposure to the sun can make your acne worse, and dry out your skin even further.
+Overexposure to the sun can exacerbate your acne and further dry out your skin.
 Be sure to use a strong SPF suntan lotion when going out into the sun, no matter the time of year.

 Which Self-Tanners Don’t Cause Acne?

-With acne-prone skin, the last thing you need is a self-tanner which adds excess oil to your skin.
+With acne-prone skin, the last thing you need is a self-tanner that adds excess oil to your skin.

 How To Prepare Your Skin To Avoid Breakouts

-There are some ways to reduce the damage done by self-tanners, which should hopefully reduce breakouts and aggravation of acne on your skin.
+There are several ways to minimise the damage caused by self-tanners, which should help reduce breakouts and aggravation of acne on your skin.

 If you are set on using self-tanner on acne-prone skin, here is how to ensure it is less damaging:

-- Try to avoid spending time in the sun, especially if you already have self-tanner applied to your skin as your skin might be dried.
+- Try to avoid spending time in the sun, especially if you have already applied self-tanner to your skin, as it may cause your skin to dry out.
 Always wear sunscreen, even if it is in winter.

-- Wear an antioxidant serum that helps keep the skin healthy and moisturized.
+- Wear an antioxidant serum that helps keep the skin healthy and moisturised.

-- Avoid self-tanning every day, and only use self-tanner for special occasions.
+- Avoid self-tanning every day and use it only for special occasions.

 - Do not stop your daily face-wash routine in fear of washing your self-tanner off.